 It’s the PCBU’s “duty to consult”

-Further, Section 70 of the Act describes the specific activities and matters a PCBU must discuss and be involved with via the Health and Safety Representatives (HSR) when workers are represented by an HSR.
+Further, Section 70 of the Act describes the specific activities and matters a PCBU must discuss with Health and Safety Representatives (HSR) when workers are represented by an HSR in consultation work groups.

 Some workplaces have a Health and Safety Committee (HSC) to help with the PCBUs efforts to consult the workforce on WHS matters.
 If a workplace also has HSRs then those HSRs are often members of the HSC.
 An HSC may deal with matters such as WHS policy, programs and plans, safety and maintenance of plant and machinery, signage, audits, real estate and premises, etc.

 A health and safety committee is site-specific as it deals with safety concerns of the workplace as a whole.
 Often these are project-based activities that address whole workplaces and premises.
 The HSC has no "operational role" and no "authority."
 It exists as a conduit for communication between the workforce and management on WHS matters.
 (See Section 77 of the WHS Act.)
 But a PCBU must consult before it can make decisions.